richardlam4391/IBM_Data_Science_Professional_Certificate/Applied Data Science Capstone/README.md

 # Details of Applied Data Science Capstone

-## Winning Space Race with Data Science
+## Title: Winning Space Race with Data Science

 This course tells you how to utilize data science and analysis tools to prepare for the project.